duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 ---

-With the princess by his side, the pig felt invincible and got [nothing to fear](https://youtu.be/BZsXcc_tC-o?si=i2Icc5RQ-Q4WNEjq).
+With the princess by his side, the pig felt invincible and had [nothing to fear](https://youtu.be/BZsXcc_tC-o?si=i2Icc5RQ-Q4WNEjq).
 She [raised him up to more than he could be](https://youtu.be/wEpeTyazaKI?si=MLUs67jbBnIRb-4h), filling the cracks in his heart with her love.

 ---

-[When they know they're your heart and you know you are their armor. \
+[When they know they're your heart, and you know you are their armor. \
 And you will destroy anyone who would try to harm her. \
 But what happens when karma turns right around to bite you? \
 And everything you stand for turns on you to spite you? \